Wayne Chang: Facebook, ConnectU, and Winklevoss lawsuits

-On December 21, 2009, Wayne Chang and The i2hub Organization launched a lawsuit against ConnectU and its founders, seeking 50% of the settlement.
+On December 21, 2009, Chang and The i2hub Organization launched a lawsuit against ConnectU and its founders, seeking 50% of the settlement.
 The complaint says, "The Winklevosses and Howard Winklevoss filed [a] patent application, U.S. Patent Application No. 20060212395, on or around March 15, 2005, but did not list Chang as a co-inventor."
 It also states, "Through this litigation, Chang asserts his ownership interest in The Winklevoss Chang Group and ConnectU, including the settlement proceeds."
 Lee Gesmer of the firm Gesmer Updegrove posted the detailed 33-page complaint online.

 On May 13, 2011, it was reported that Judge Peter Lauriat made a ruling against the Winklevosses.
-Chang's case against them could proceed.
 The Winklevosses had argued that the court lacks jurisdiction because the settlement with Facebook has not been distributed and therefore Chang hasn't suffered any injury.
-Judge Lauriat wrote, "The flaw in this argument is that defendants appear to conflate loss of the settlement proceed with loss of rights.
 Chang alleges that he has received nothing in return for the substantial benefits he provided to ConnectU, including the value of his work, as well as i2hub's users and goodwill."
 Lauriat also wrote that, although Chang's claims to the settlement are "too speculative to confer standing, his claims with respect to an ownership in ConnectU are not.
 They constitute an injury separate and distinct from his possible share of the settlement proceeds.
 The court concludes that Chang has pled sufficient facts to confer standing with respect to his claims against the Winklevoss defendants."

-ConnectU sued Facebook in early 2004.
-Facebook countersued in regards to the team's Social Butterfly project, and named among the defendants ConnectU, Cameron Winklevoss, Tyler Winklevoss, Divya Narendra, and Wayne Chang.
 A settlement was reached where Facebook acquired ConnectU for 1,253,326 shares of Facebook stock and an additional $20 million in cash.

-In 2014, Superior Court Judge Thomas P. Billings, going against the other judges on the state's Business Litigation Session bench, dismissed both Chang's "options claims" and "partnership claims".
-Chang's lawyer, Alan D. Rose Jr., said "we respectfully disagree with the decision and will appeal."

-Other Startups

-Besides founding his own startups, Chang has been involved in dozens of companies in different capacities including angel investors, board members, or advisors.
-These companies include JetSmarter, Draftkings, Gusto, Dropbox, SoFi, Planet Labs, AirHelp, LovePop, Muzik, OnSwipe, Triggerfox, Kite, Pistol Lake, Blispay, Homemade, Notarize, Reaction Housing, NS1, ValiMail, Stream, NextCaller, Adored, Slash Keyboard, SURKUS, Tablelist, Boomset, Opendoor, Marble Robotics, and Uplevel Security.

-Limited Partner in Venture Funds

-Chang is a Limited Partner in several funds.
-The funds include: